Florence Arnold

 Florence Arnold was an American hard-edge abstract painter from North Orange County, California.
-She had become active in Fullerton's art community by establishing organizations and showcases to promote interest of art in youth.
+She had become active in Fullerton's art community by establishing organizations and showcases to promote interest in art in youth.
 She has had works installed in California and internationally.

 Background

 Florence (“Flossie”) Maud Arnold (née Millner) was born on September 6, 1900, in Prescott, Arizona Territory.
-She earned a Bachelor of Art in music in 1926 at Mills College in Oakland, CA and a Bachelor’s in education in 1939 at the University of Southern California in Los Angeles, CA. She subsequently earned a music teaching credential in 1937 from Claremont College.
+She earned a Bachelor of Art in music in 1926 at Mills College in Oakland, CA and a Bachelor's in education in 1939 at the University of Southern California in Los Angeles, CA. She subsequently earned a music teaching credential in 1937 from Claremont College.
 After getting married, she had settled in Fullerton, California.
 She taught at Fullerton Union High School.
 Arnold taught music for 42 years.

 She has had her work exhibited at the Muckenthaler Cultural Center in Fullerton, Laguna Art Museum, and the Smithsonian.
-She was an artist in residence at Fullerton College Art Department’s art gallery in 1973.
+She was an artist in residence at Fullerton College Art Department's art gallery in 1973.
 She had art displayed in places outside the United States in Madrid, Copenhagen, Florence, Rome, Milan, and Venice.

 Art career

 When she retired from music around 50 years old, she began to take painting classes at Fullerton College.
 She initially painted landscapes and still life, but became drawn to abstract style art.
-She drew inspiration from John McLaughlin’s work in abstract art.
+She drew inspiration from John McLaughlin's work in abstract art.